 Humor aside, many of the world's most famous battles were won because soldiers accepted setbacks and outmaneuvered them.
 Famous battles are not fought every day.
 Setbacks come out of nowhere in all shapes and sizes.
 It never ends.

 This is closely related to #2 but it's a little different.
 Passed the pain and the glory, the mission never ends.
 As long as there is a nation there will be national security.

 He who can put his comfort aside for the team and the mission will win.
 Mental fitness is part of this.
-The book to the right is "Resilience: Hard-Won Wisdom for Living a Better Life," by Navy SEAL Eric Greitens.
-It shows us all how we must except setbacks and drive on.
+The book below is "Resilience: Hard-Won Wisdom for Living a Better Life," by Navy SEAL Eric Greitens.
+It shows us all how we must accept setbacks and drive on.
 The video in #2 touches on this.